Akir321/my_printf/README.md

 # Features
 It currently works as a C decl function, so the parameters are passed through stack.

-No width or length specifiers are suported, ll is not supported
+No width or length specifiers are supported, ll is not supported

 To use it in C code there is a function `myPrintf` that pushes the 6 registers to stack, providing a C decl call for `_myPrintf`